faridanangs/IDMedrec/blockchain/README.md

 For example, in the MCI.sol file, this interface defines the functions available for interacting with the IDMedRec smart contract.
 By using this interface, other contracts can call the functions within IDMedRec without needing to know the details of its implementation.
 This facilitates secure and structured communication between smart contracts on the Ethereum (EVM) network.

-If you want to interact with other smart contracts, you must have the contract address.

 This interface defines the functions available for interacting with the IDMedRec smart contract.
 ```solidity
 // SPDX-License-Identifier: MIT